Privacy Statement Options

-When it comes time to publish your privacy statement for vendor-hosted sites, you have the following two options:
+When it comes time to develop the privacy statement for supplier-hosted sites, there are three options:

-- You can publish it directly on your own servers.
+- You can publish a privacy statement directly on your own servers using the applicable Privacy Statement template provided in this toolkit.

-- You can use the Microsoft Privacy Statement Publishing Tool (PrivPub) to update and publish the statement.
+- You can use the Microsoft Privacy Statement Publishing Tool (PrivPub) to update and publish a privacy statement.

 Option 1: Publish the Statement Yourself